peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Check max payload size and max read request
 -------------------------------------------

-The ``MaxPayload`` and ``MaxReadReq`` attributes determine the permissible size of individual PCIe packets and the number of read requests permitted at once, respectively.
-To optimize bandwidth, ensure every GPU and NIC reports the maximum value for both attributes.
+The ``MaxPayload`` and ``MaxReadReq`` attributes define the maximum size of PCIe packets and the number of simultaneous read requests, respectively.
+For optimal bandwidth, ensure that all GPUs and NICs are configured to use the maximum values for both attributes.

 #.
 Run ``sudo lspci -vvv <PCI address> | grep DevCtl: -C 2`` to review max
    payload size and max read request.
 Here is an example using the same NIC as